National health observances: Why you should make lesser-known observances part of your healthcare marketing plan

 3 examples of observances worth promoting

-3. Occupational Therapy Month (April).
-How many people know what an occupational therapist does?
-Call your local newspaper and offer an interview with your occupational therapist.
+- Occupational Therapy Month (April).
+How many people know what an occupational therapist (OT) does?
+Call your local newspaper or TV station and offer an interview with your OT.
 He or she could talk about how to make a home fall-safe for an older adult.
-Or if you prefer a TV story, have the reporter and cameraperson follow your provider around a home, looking for ways to make the home safer.

 Ask the experts for guidance